fbpx Housing FAQ | University of West Alabama Skip to main content

 Due to high occupancy levels, single rooms are not generally available during the fall semester.
 Single rooms may be available during the spring semester.
 A single room costs an additional 50% of the standard rental rate.

 At times, the Housing Office will offer the opportunity for students to sign up for a waiting list for single rooms in specific residence halls.
-Students can do this in their MyHousing portal, where they can see available Waiting Lists.
+Students can do this in their TigerHub portal, where they can see available Waiting Lists.
 If none are listed, then none are available at that time.
-Note that students must have a room assignment already before they sign up for a waiting list or else they will not be considered.

 Does UWA have family or married student housing?

 No, the University does not have family housing or married student apartments.
 Housing is only available for enrolled students in single-gender rooms.
-Freshmen who are married and/or custodial parents are eligible for an exemption to the Freshman Residency Requirement.
+Freshmen who are married and/or custodial parents are eligible for an exemption from the Freshman Residency Requirement.

 I have a disability.
 What should I do if I need special housing accommodations?